oVirt/ovirt-site/source/feature/self-hosted-engine.html.md

 ### Summary

-The ability to run the Engine as a VM in a Datacentre that is managed by this Engine.
+The ability to run the Engine as a VM on the hosts that are managed by this Engine, in an HA configuration, when the Engine VM can start on any of the hosts.

 ### Owner